cr-trojan23/whatbot/README.md

 <p align="center"> whatbot is designed to bulk message ppl. enjoy.</p>

 ---
+Install Mozilla Firefox before running.<br>
-Whatsapp has recently started to ban the accounts which send bulk messages very frequently. use at your own risk.
+Whatsapp has recently started to ban the accounts which send bulk messages very frequently.<br>
+use at your own risk.
 ---